miwieg/SharedTask/index.md

 | 2 | *"Die aktuelle Situation zeigt vor allem..."* | 0 | 1 | 0 |
 | ... | ... | ... | ... | ... |

 ## Evaluation

 To evaluate your approach, you will upload the predictions on the test data set that will be released shortly before the task will terminate.
 We will use the platform [codalab](https://codalab.org/) for evaluation.
 The evaluation uses precision, recall, and macro-average F1-score as metrics.

+## About GermEval

+GermEval is a series of shared task evaluation campaigns that focus on Natural Language Processing for the German language.
+So far, there have been six iterations of GermEval, each with different types of tasks: [https://germeval.github.io/tasks/](https://germeval.github.io/tasks/) GermEval shared tasks have been run informally by self-organized groups of interested researchers.
+However, many of the shared tasks were endorsed by special interest groups within the [German Society for Computational Linguistics (GSCL)](https://gscl.org/en).
+The Shared Task on the Identification of Toxic, Engaging, and Fact-Claiming Comments is endorsed by the [IGGSA (Interest Group on German Sentiment Analysis)](https://sites.google.com/site/iggsahome/home).

+## About KONVENS

+The GermEval 2021 workshop is part of [KONVENS 2021] (https://konvens2021.phil.hhu.de/).
+KONVENS (Konferenz zur Verarbeitung natürlicher Sprache/Conference on Natural Language Processing) is an annual conference series on computational linguistics that is organized under the auspices of the German Society for Computational Linguistics and Language Technology (GSCL), the Special Interest Group on Computational Linguistics of the German Linguistic Society (DGfS-CL) and the Austrian Society for Artificial Intelligence (ÖGAI).

 ## Time Line